se-edu/guides/conventions/github.md

 * **Option 2: Copy-paste the issue title as the PR title, but tweak into the following format.**<br>
   Format: `[#IssueNumber] IssueTitle `<br>
   e.g. `[#5958] Error alert email has very long subject`
+* **Option 3: Name the PR based on what it does.** This is suitable when the issue titles are not expected to be good enough to be reused as PR titles.<br>
+  e.g. `Shorten the error alert email subject`

 <box type="info" seamless>